Awi Federgruen: Work

 He is also an expert on applied probability models and dynamic programming.
 In the wake of Hurricane Katrina, Federgruen was quoted on the subject of applying predictive models to minimize risk in disaster situations.

+Together with Ran Kivetz, Federgruen analyzed available data regarding the issue of famine in Gaza concluding that "sufficient amounts of food are being supplied into Gaza”.